foxyflow/foxyflow/README.md

 - 👋 Hi, I’m foxyflow ...
 AKA Luke Fox from NZ.
 For my latest activity and CV info., checkout https://lukeslanguagelearning.academy/
-- 👀 I’m interested in ... how websites are becoming 3D and games being added with Javascript and the latest libraries.
+- 👀 I’m interested in ...
+Combining webdev with gamedev -- how websites are becoming 3D and games being added with Javascript and the latest libraries.
 - 🌱 On Youtube I teach some programming fundamentals via how to make a classic game using Python ...
 - My goal is to set people up, for future programming endeavours.
 - https://www.youtube.com/channel/UC9IZmtiofWELTH9zk8GHxHQ